ramseeker/poole/_posts/2025-11-20-Mens-adidas-hoodie.md

 <a href="{{ page.link }}"> This is my favorite hoodie</a>

 I have fallen when it comes to fashion.
-At [[2025-11-22-glass-pen-holder]] time it was all about the look and now comfort trumps all and I live in a hoodie almost all the time now.
+At one time it was all about the look and now comfort trumps all and I live in a hoodie almost all the time now.

 ![hooded sweatshirt](/assets/hoodie.jpg)